Welcome to Reception Class 2020-21

 Family Handprint Activity

-We hope you’re all feeling well and keeping positive in the current uncertain situation.
-We have uploaded pictures of an activity below that some families are doing to remember the special time they have enjoyed together.
+We hope you’re all feeling well and keeping positive in the uncertain times we have all lived through recently.
+We have uploaded pictures of an activity below that some families have done to remember the special times they have enjoyed together during lockdowns.